sc-voice/sc-voice_net/content/study/search.md

 <p><img src="img/searchfield.png" class="ebt-image" alt="schreenshot of search field with term water and results" style="height: 300px; padding: 0.4em; border-radius: 0.2em;background: #cccccc;"></p>

-You can also enter free text into the search field or search Suttas by ID, for example `AN 10.61` or `an10.61`.
+You can also enter free text into the search field or search suttas by ID, for example `AN 10.61` or `an10.61`.

-### 3. Go to next/previous Sutta or to SuttaCentral
+### 3. Go to next/previous sutta or to SuttaCentral

-Find links to the next or previous Sutta according to the order of the canon as well as a link to the respective text on SuttaCentral both at the top and the bottom of the Sutta card.
+Find links to the next or previous sutta according to the order of the canon as well as a link to the respective text on SuttaCentral both at the top and the bottom of the sutta card.

-### 4. Comparing Suttas
+### 4. Comparing suttas

-In SC-Voice you can open several Sutta cards and/or search cards at the same time and navigate between them via the tab menu in the top left corner.
+In SC-Voice you can open several sutta cards and/or search cards at the same time and navigate between them via the tab menu in the top left corner.

 <p><img src="img/tabs.png" class="ebt-image" alt="screenshot of tab menu" style="width: 400px; padding: 0.4em; border-radius: 0.2em;background: #cccccc;"></p>